I'm an associate professor affiliated with DAWN

 , and SAIL

 ).
-I work on the foundations of the next generation of data analytics systems.
-These systems extend ideas from databases, machine learning, and theory, and our group is active in all areas.
-An application of our work is to make it dramatically easier to build machine learning systems to process dark data
+I work on the foundations of the next generation of machine-learning systems.
+These systems draw on ideas from machine learning, databases, and theory, and our group is active in all areas.
+We build software to more deeply understand the challenges and opportunities of these systems.
+Our latest project is Snorkel

 , our code is